sphinx-doc/alabaster/README.md

    should include hidden Sphinx toctree elements.
 Defaults to `true` so you can use `:hidden:` in your index page's root toctree & avoid having 2x copies of your navigation on your landing page.
+   * `show_powered_by`: Boolean controlling display of the `Powered by Sphinx N.N.N. & Alabaster M.M.M` section of the footer.
+When True, is displayed next to the copyright information; when False, is hidden.

    **Style colors**